Active Members

 Based on our experience working together, I will let you know if I decide to issue a Ph.D. offer/RA contract as soon as possible.
 You are also welcome to share your thoughts and feedback with me.

-5. For non-Ph.D. applicants/non-CityU students: If you are interested in working with me, but your plan is not to do Ph.D. at CityU and you are not a current student here, I may have limited bandwidth and funding to support you.
-However, there will still be potential opportunities if you are highly motivated and proactive.
+6. For non-Ph.D. applicants/non-CityU students: If you are interested in working with me, but your plan is not to do Ph.D. at CityU and you are not a current student here, I may have limited bandwidth and funding to support you.
+However, there will still be opportunities if you are highly motivated and proactive.
 In such case, contact me by titling your email "HCI Research Assistant - [Your Name]" and following #4.

-7. A side note: When I was a student, I recognized the rarity of having a responsive and hands-on advisor, and thus, I am always grateful for my Ph.D. advisor who patiently nurtured me and helped me grow.
+A side note: When I was a student, I recognized the rarity of having a responsive and hands-on advisor, and thus, I am always grateful for my Ph.D. advisor who patiently nurtured me and helped me grow.
 Now, as an advisor myself, I found it even more challenging to identify student candidates who are indeed motivated and passionate about research, and that is why I wrote such a long list of requirements.
 For students in my group, I hope to carry forward the lessons I learned, and it is my commitment to support you to the best of my abilities.